AndypSheridan/barbelles/README.md

 ## **Honourable mentions**

-* The biggest thank you goes to my mentor, Richard Wells, who gave a significant amount of his time to provide me with help, feedback and ideas on the project; he has been invaluable in so many ways and a genuine source of motivation for me.
+* The biggest thank you goes to my mentor, Richard Wells, who gave a significant amount of his time to provide me with help, feedback and ideas on the project; he has been invaluable in so many ways and a genuine source of motivation for me as well as a much-needed source of calm when things threatened to overwhelm me.
-* Thanks to the Code Institute team for providing me with some basic knowledge of Python and Django.
+* Thanks to the Code Institute tutor support team for helping with some minor and not-so-minor bugs.
-* Thanks to the Code Institute who helped me overcome a major bug in the final deployment of the project
-* Thanks to the Code Institute community on Slack who helped remind me that everyone has difficult days.
+* Thanks to the Code Institute community on Slack who helped remind me that everyone has difficult days and I wasn't alone.
-* A huge thank you to my family who support my coding journey on a daily basis.
+* A huge thank you to my family for supporting my coding journey on a daily basis.

 <hr>